 ROSEN, NATIONAL TRIAL LAWYERS, Encourages PLDT Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action Initiated by the Firm – PHI

-/EIN News/ -- WHY: NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of PLDT Inc. (NYSE: PHI) between January 1, 2019 and December 19, 2022, both dates inclusive (the “Class Period”), of the important April 7, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+WHY: NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of PLDT Inc. PHI between January 1, 2019 and December 19, 2022, both dates inclusive (the "Class Period"), of the important April 7, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased PLDT securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.